PBRjr/obsidian-eberron-notes/Campaign Notes/Major NPCs/Woe.md

 ### Backstory

 Woe was an elite warforged soldier constructed centuries ago by House Cannith.
 He was unwaveringly loyal and skilled in warfare.
-One day in the midst of battle, Woe was struck down and killed by a halfling
+One day in the midst of battle, Woe was struck down and killed by a halfling known as *Dandal*.

+Dandal had been carrying a "lucky" family heirloom - a small fragment of a larger [[Fractured Khyber Dragonshard]] - which attached a dark cancer upon Woe's soul as he died.

+Woe awoke, months later, in the laboratories of [[Mordakhesh]], having been revi

-In his aimlessness, he was approached by Mordakesh who promised him a new reason for being - serving the overlord Rak Tulkesh.
+Mordakesh promised him a new reason for being - serving the overlord Rak Tulkesh.
 Woe agreed to undergo a profane ritual that fused a Khyber dragonshard fragment containing a sliver of the overlord's essence into his metallic body, awakening sinister powers.

 ### Motivations